Tens of thousands march for same-sex marriage in Taiwan

-TAIPEI Tens of thousands of demonstrators, many displaying rainbows and glitter, thronged the centre of Taiwan's capital on Saturday to press demands to legalise same-sex marriage amid an increasingly tolerant environment on the island nation.
+TAIPEI Tens of thousands of demonstrators, many displaying rainbows and glitter, thronged the center of Taiwan's capital on Saturday to press demands to legalize same-sex marriage amid an increasingly tolerant environment on the island nation.

 Taiwan's legislature on Friday began a review of a gay marriage bill, which has the support of 53 percent of the public, according to a recent opinion poll, though acceptance of a gay family member remains low.

-"Chinese families are still very traditional," said Jennifer Lu of the counselling group Taiwan Tongzhi Hotline Association and one of the hosts on the centre stage.
-"People still emphasise having an heir and passing on the family name."
+"Chinese families are still very traditional," said Jennifer Lu of the counseling group Taiwan Tongzhi Hotline Association and one of the hosts on the center stage.
+"People still emphasize having an heir and passing on the family name."

-On a cool autumn day, the 11th annual parade was marked by colourful costumes, plenty of exposed skin, musical performances and vendors lining the route to and from the city hall.
+On a cool autumn day, the 11th annual parade was marked by colorful costumes, plenty of exposed skin, musical performances and vendors lining the route to and from the city hall.

 Sexual-orientation education is a part of the primary school curriculum and LGBT individuals enjoy legal protection from hiring discrimination and other forms of prejudice.

 "Korea is much more conservative," said South Korean national Carmen Yoon, a first-time attendee.
-"I hope Taiwan will legalise gay marriage and we can follow their example."
+"I hope Taiwan will legalize gay marriage and we can follow their example."

 Taiwan, where Chinese nationalist forces fled after being defeated by the Communists in 1949, is a self-governing nation that is claimed by China.
 A former dictatorship, it underwent a peaceful transition to democracy in the 1980s and has developed one of the most thriving civil societies in Asia.